pydanny/pydanny.github.com/posts2014/01-01-resolutions.rst

 * Write and publish fiction.
 This is a childhood dream that I would like to do.
 * Write and publish as least one new technical book, preferably on Python.
-* Release the second edition of Two Scoops of Django.
 * Learn Haskell or some other interesting programming language.
 * Figure out a way I can make money working in open source efforts.
 As a consultant, this explains why I don't do it more.
-* Visit the three continents I've yet to see.
-That means South America, Africa, and Antarctica.
+* Visit the two continents I've yet to see.
+That means Africa and Antarctica.
-* Visit at least one new nation.
-It's hard to come up with preferences since the whole world is so exciting.
-* Go back to places I've visited before.
-For example, Italy, Philippines, and the states where I grew up.
-* Take road trips around the USA.
 * See the Grand Canyon.
 * Visit more family.
 * Do 1000 push-ups or similar exercises in a single day.
 I'm at 300 now.